-The Company recognizes interest and penalties related to uncertain tax positions, if any, in general and administrative expense.
-As of June 30, 2016, the Company has not recorded any provision for accrued interest and penalties related to uncertain tax positions.
+The Company recognizes interest and penalties in general and administrative expense.
+As of June 30, 2017 and 2016, the Company has not recorded any provision for accrued interest and penalties.

 By federal and state tax statue, federal and state tax returns are subject to audit for three years from date of filing, unless the return was audited within that period.
-As such, federal returns for tax years ending June 30, 2016, 2015, 2014, and 2013 remain open to examination by the IRS.
-State returns for tax years ending June 30, 2016, 2015 and 2014 remain open to examination by the State of New York.
+As such, federal returns for tax years ending June 30, 2017, 2016, 2015, and 2014 remain open to examination by the IRS.
+State returns for tax years ending June 30, 2017, 2016, 2015 and 2014 remain open to examination by the State of New York.